Discostu36/OSM-Photos/README.md

 The app will automatically add fitting descriptions  and categories to the Commons page of the file.
 It will then add the `wikimedia_commons` tag to the OSM object and upload that change to the OSM database.

 #### Viewing photos of OSM objects
-At the moment the only OpenStreetMap app with the feature to show photos of specific objects (that I know of) is [Osmand](https://github.com/osmandapp/OsmAnd).
-But it only shows photos of objects that are Points of Interest, no photos for unnamed buildings, streets, trees etc. It is also not possible to filter the map to only show those objects that have an image.
+There are already apps for viewing photos of OpenStreetMap objects like [Osmand](https://github.com/osmandapp/OsmAnd) or [OsmAPP](https://osmapp.org).
+But with OSM Photos it will also be possible to see photos of additional kinds of objects, like unnamed buildings, streets, trees etc. Other apps also don't have an option to filter the map to only show those objects that have an image.

 ## How can I help?
 As this project is still in its conceptual stage, I need help in the following areas: